cwendorf/Sourcebook/jamovi/data-analysis/descriptives.md

 8. As you select the desired statistics, the output on the right side of the window will be automatically updated.

-9. Individual tables (or even the whole section of Output) can be copied using the dropdown arrow options in the output.
-These can be pasted into other word processing software for printing purposes.

 <p align="center"><kbd><img src="descriptives3.png"></kbd></p>